nickybritt/Learning-web-develop-/README.md

-# Learning-web-develop-
+# Learning web development
-A personal project to learn about html/css/javascript that I did awhile back
+A personal project to learn about html/css/javascript that I did awhile back and I am planning develop more when I have free time.